-Exclusion applies to companies with:

-- >2% of revenues from chemicals banned for sale in certain markets, with no phase-out target over the next three years. - >2% of revenues from chemicals proven harmful by international organisations of reference (World Health Organisation, European Food Safety Authority, etc.)
+Exclusion applies to companies with >5% of revenues from chemicals banned for sale in certain markets, with no phase-out target over the next three years.

 Health and Addiction

 Tobacco

 The tobacco epidemic is one of the biggest and most serious global public health threats - its effects counteracting the advances in health made in the past.
 The World Health Organisation estimates that roughly 12% of all deaths among adults over the age of 30 are due to tobacco.